How to Stay Well-Rested When Traveling

 Many of us assume we can just catch up on missed sleep once we’re home, but studies indicate that this may not be entirely true, and even one day of sleep deprivation can have big consequences.
 Rather than muddling through your next holiday half-awake, try incorporating some of these solutions to stay well-rested when traveling for a better experience.

-6 Ways to Sleep Better During Vacations
+7 Ways to Sleep Better During Vacations

-We’ve put together six easy ideas and hacks designed to help you stay on top of sleep and enjoy your next vacation to the fullest.
+We’ve put together seven easy ideas and hacks designed to help you stay on top of sleep and enjoy your next vacation to the fullest.
 Try incorporating these into your routine if you tend to have sleep troubles away from home.

 1. Plan a Sleep Schedule